wajidmir23/customer-churn-ai/README.md

 - **Why a Pipeline?** It binds learned preprocessing and the estimator together, preventing train/app transformation drift and leakage.
 - **Why not accuracy alone?** The 26.5% churn class is smaller.
 A model can earn high accuracy by overlooking churners, so recall and F2 are prioritised.
-- **Why SHAP after preprocessing?** Tree models consume numeric one-hot-encoded arrays.
+- **Why SHAP after preprocessing?** Tree models consume numeric one hot encoded arrays.
 SHAP explains those actual inputs, then the project groups category contributions into human-readable source fields.
 - **What is the decision threshold?** The current dashboard uses 0.50.
-In production it should be tuned against campaign capacity, retention-offer cost, and the value of saving a customer.
+In production it should be tuned against campaign capacity, retention offer cost, and the value of saving a customer.
-- **What would you improve?** Add threshold/cost optimisation, probability calibration, cross-validation, fairness monitoring, feature/data-drift checks, experiment tracking, and a secure batch-scoring workflow.
+- **What would you improve?** Add threshold/cost optimisation, probability calibration, cross validation, fairness monitoring, feature/data-drift checks, experiment tracking, and a secure batch-scoring workflow.

 ## Important technical decisions

 - `TotalCharges` blanks are converted to missing values, then imputed only after splitting—never dropped silently.
 - `OneHotEncoder(handle_unknown="ignore")` permits an unseen category at app inference without crashing.
 - The final model is saved with Joblib as one fitted object, so the app does not need to rebuild preprocessing.
-- Tests cover cleaning, leakage-safe transformer fitting, missing-input rejection, binary predictions, and probability bounds.
+- Tests cover cleaning, leakage safe transformer fitting, missing-input rejection, binary predictions, and probability bounds.